Jose Siri Player Props: Rays vs. Dodgers

 Jose Siri At The Plate

-- Siri is hitting .250 with four doubles, eight home runs and seven walks.
+- Siri is batting .261 with four doubles, nine home runs and seven walks.

-- He has hit a long ball in 29.6% of his games this year, and 8.2% of his plate appearances.

-- In 48.1% of his games this year, Siri has notched at least one RBI.
-In five of those games (18.5%) he recorded more than one RBI.
+- Siri enters this game on a four-game hitting streak.
+During his last outings, he's hitting .353 with three homers.

-- He has scored in 15 of 27 games this year, and more than once 4 times.
+- He has scored in 16 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.